quantumjockey/xrdfileoperations/README.md

 Now IntelliJ is synced with Git.
 You can manage commits and branches for the repository using the "VCS" menu.

+### Confirm Test Framework is Active

 One last thing:

 1. Click on one of the files in the test sources root
 2. If the org.junit packages for jUnit4 have not been loaded, click "Fix" in the popup that displays the error for missing jUnit packages

-All jUnit4 packages should be attached to the module project and you should be ready to run unit tests.
+All jUnit4 packages should be attached to the module and you're ready to run unit tests.

 Happy development!